brianknight10/mostlyinvisible/content/now.md

 ## Projects

-The last few years have been tumultuous - COVID-19, social changes, job changes, family health struggles.
+The last few years were tumultuous - COVID-19, social change, job changes, family health struggles.
 I shelved a number of plans during that time and am finally beginning to make time to re-engage with some personal projects.
 I am a slow-thinker and a scanner; my ideas will develop at their own pace.

 ## The Day Job